henryjlee729/portfolio/posts/echopath.md

 ## The Project

-My project involved building a financial dashboard for the company leadership that takes in CSV files and appended them to an Excel file.
+My project involved building a financial dashboard for the company leadership that takes in CSV files (and Excel files for certain options) and appended them to an Excel file.
 The CSV files had a specific structure that had to reformatted and added into an Excel file with several sheets.
 The entire purpose of this project is important for every company: keep track of income and expense streams to ensure that the company systems are working as intended.

 I will not show any code from this project due to the involvement of sensitive financial information.
 However, what I can do is show what I have worked on in my internship so far.

 ![alt text](/images/echopath/menu.png)

-As seen above in the image, once the program opens, there are five options: append historical data (data added to the first sheet called Historical Data), append projected data (data added to the second sheet called Financial Data), append actual data (data added to the second sheet called Financial Data), abort changes, preview sheets, quit and open Excel file, and quit.
+As seen above in the image, once the program opens, there are eight options: append historical data (data added to the first sheet called Historical Data), append projected data (data added to the second sheet called Financial Data), append actual data (data added to the second sheet called Financial Data), abort changes, preview sheets, quit and open Excel file, and quit.
 The way the program works is by selecting an option and then adding a specific file based on the type of data being added.

-There are three types of CSV files being added: historical data, projected data, and actual data.
+There are four types of CSV files being added: historical data, balance data, projected data, and actual data.
 The historical data is a list of all of the data from previous years and acts as a record from previous years.
+The balance data is a list of assets and liabilities for the company.
+Both historical and projected data has the ability to take in Excel sheets as well as csv files but it is based on a specific format.
 The projected data is data projecting the budget for an entire year while the actual data is meant to be used to compare how the budget is spent monthly.
 For example, the actual data could show that the company saved some money in the first month, lost some money in the fifth month, and more.

 There are also three sheets utilized in the Excel file: Historical Data, Financial Data, and Audit Log.
 There is more information about these sheets down below.